jurtasun/rcds_intro_nextflow/chapter2/README.md

 Exercise
 Write a process that is executed for each read file matching the pattern data/ggal/*_1.fq and use the same data/ggal/transcriptome.fa in each execution.

-Solution

-###### 2.2.4 Input repeaters

-The each qualifier allows you to repeat the execution of a process for each item in a collection every time new data is received.
-For example:

-snippet.nf

-sequences = Channel.fromPath("$projectDir/data/ggal/*_1.fq")
-methods = ['regular', 'espresso']

-process ALIGNSEQUENCES {
-    debug true

-    input:
-    path seq
-    each mode

-    script:
-    """
-    echo t_coffee -in $seq -mode $mode
-    """
-}

-workflow {
-    ALIGNSEQUENCES(sequences, methods)
-}
-Output

-t_coffee -in gut_1.fq -mode regular
-t_coffee -in lung_1.fq -mode espresso
-t_coffee -in liver_1.fq -mode regular
-t_coffee -in gut_1.fq -mode espresso
-t_coffee -in lung_1.fq -mode regular
-t_coffee -in liver_1.fq -mode espresso
-In the above example, every time a file of sequences is received as an input by the process, it executes three tasks, each running a different alignment method set as a mode variable.
-This is useful when you need to repeat the same task for a given set of parameters.

-Exercise
-Extend the previous example so a task is executed for an additional type of coffee.

-Solution
-Summary
-In this step you have learned:

-How to use the val qualifier to define the input channel(s) of a process How to use the path qualifier to define the input file(s) of a process How to use the each qualifier to repeat the execution of a process for each item in a collection

 #### 2.3 Outputs

 The output declaration block defines the channels used by the process to send out the results produced.

 Only one output block, that can contain one or more output declaration, can be defined.
 The output block follows the syntax shown below:

-output:
-<output qualifier> <output name>, emit: <output channel>

 ##### 2.3.1 Output values